Terms to help you get to know Menlo School

 - Jessie Brugos - Director of Community and Civic Engagement

 - Tom Hitchcock - Director of Security

 Tutorial: Time built into the weekly schedule for students to meet with teachers, catch up on homework or just take a few minutes to relax and enjoy reading a book.
-Tutorial occurs each Monday, Wednesday, and Friday from 9:45 am-10:30 am.
+Upper School tutorial occurs each Monday, Wednesday, and Friday from 9:45 am-10:30 am.
 There are also tutorial times noted in the Middle School schedule.

 Valpo Bowl: Fun for the whole family, an annual football game, Menlo vs Sacred Heart Prep, held at night, tickets must be purchased to attend.
 Proceeds go to Peninsula Bridge Program.